 Please check with your school to figure out how they handle their usual VA course expenses.

-If you are a current member of the military or veteran, please register here.
+If you are a current member of the military or veteran, please email firstname.lastname@example.org listing your full name, service/branch, and current rank (or latest rank and date of separation) for approval to register for our programs.

 On the secure website, you will find a document of required readings, which will provide you with substantial background information.
 Please carefully read through these documents so you arrive prepared to engage with the material and our speakers.